- What Is Lutein?

 That’s what makes it a key component in eye health.
 While a lutein supplement is meant to supply the system with a concentrated dose of this potent anti-inflammatory agent.

 Together with zeaxanthin (another valuable carotenoid), lutein can protect the eyes from damaging UV rays.
-According to research, high levels of zeaxanthin and lutein are associated with better vision and eye tissue health.
+According to research, high levels of zeaxanthin and lutein are associated with better vision and tissue health for your eyes.
 As a matter of fact, healthy lutein and zeaxanthin intake can slow macular degeneration’s onset and progress.

 Why Is This Important?